15 Cat deterrents for gardens to keep them feline free

 - May 2019

-When left to their own devices, our feline friends love to wonder, explore and mark their territory.
+Our feline friends love to wander, explore and mark their territory.
 Of course, they are very happy to eat our prized veg, relieve themselves and even dig up flowers.

 There are many ways to deter cats from spoiling your garden.
-Here are our top cat deterrents for gardens that you can use today to keep your outdoors space feline free.
+Here are our top cat deterrents for gardens that you can use today to keep your outdoor space feline free.

 #1 Fence them out